 You Were Always On My Mind–Willie Nelson, Empty Garden–Elton John, were popular on local radio.

-Always cognizant of the USAF mission and well-informed about a subject that I’d likely be asked to comment, and I was forthright when I didn’t know or couldn’t answer.
-As a Public Affairs Officer (PIO), I frequently represented the USAF with the media, community leaders, and perhaps a farmer when one of our planes crashed onto his property, scaring him and his livestock, or worse.
+Always cognizant of the USAF mission, well-informed about a subject that I’d likely be asked to comment, and I was forthright when I didn’t know or couldn’t answer.
+As a Public Affairs Officer (PAO), I frequently represented the USAF with the media, community leaders, and perhaps a farmer when one of our planes crashed onto his property, scaring him and his livestock, or worse.

 To advance within civil service, I took on extra activities; I did voice-overs for public service announcements for the Hipple Cancer Research Center, gave an occasional speech to community groups, was an elected member of the Dayton Priority Board, and active in the Air Force Association.

-Up Where We Belong– Joe Cocker was getting lots of airplay on WTUE.
+Up Where We Belong-Joe Cocker, was played often on WTUE.

 To prepare myself for more responsibility within civil service.
 I volunteered and applied for upper management positions.
 The USAF sponsored advanced training at Stanford, Rensselaer Polytechnic, and others.
 In the one opportunity that I had to apply for a special and limited program, my packet was endorsed by a three-star general and appeared to very strong, but I didn’t make the cut.
 That (in my humble opinion) confirms the quality of the competition.
 The DOD, in general, benefited from a high caliber and capable workforce.